 With NetJets and Wheels Up, clients do not have to pay separate repositioning fees; these are already included in the higher cost of their fixed pricing models.
 While repositioning fees may come into play with PBJ, they will be listed separately so that clients know exactly what they’re paying for – and even then, private flights with Paramount typically come at lower costs overall.

 Which Private Jet Model is Best for You?

 NetJets – Fractional Ownership and/or Fixed-Rate Jet Card, Closed Fleet: These are premium and expensive options, which are typically best for clients flying more than 50 hours per year.

-Wheels Up – Fixed-Rate Jet Card, Closed Fleet: Best for clients flying 25 to 50 hours per year
+Wheels Up – Fixed-Rate Jet Card, Closed Fleet: Best for clients flying from 25 to 50 hours per year

-Paramount On-demand Charter – Variable Pricing and Fleet: This option is typically best for clients flying less than 25 hours per year, with the least amount of commitment.
+Paramount On-Demand Charter – Variable Pricing and Fleet: This option is typically best for clients flying less than 25 hours per year, with the least amount of commitment.

 Although PBJ, NetJets, and Wheels Up seem to be competing services, in fact, they actually complement each other as they are all based on serving specific client needs and preferences.
 Some passengers may even choose to utilize and combine all these services to gain the ultimate value and cost savings and enjoy the highest private aviation standards.